-25 Contingent Liabilities
+27 Contingent Liabilities

-At 31 March 2014, the Council had two material contingent liabilities:
+At 31 March 2016, the Council had the following contingent liabilities:

 During 1992/93 Municipal Mutual Insurance (MMI) ceased accepting new business.
 MMI and its policyholders, including local authorities, have established a Scheme of Arrangement for the orderly run down of the company.
 MMI's future liabilities under its old policies cannot be fully quantified until all of the claims, current and yet to be made, have been settled.
 There is a Scheme of Arrangement in place that if MMI does not have enough assets to meet the claims and liabilities it can clawback from major policy holders part of the claims paid from October 1993.

-This scheme was triggered in November 2012 and Darlington Borough Council has been told that £115,000 is due for payment during 2013/14, representing 15% of claims paid by MMI excluding the first £50,000 of claims.
-This was paid in February 2014 from the Insurance Provision (note 23).
-During 2012/13 the Council commissioned an Actuarial Report from a firm of insurance brokers, independent of MMI, who estimate at this time that the clawback amount could be as much as 50% of all claims excluding the first £50,000.
-As a result the Council has a contingent liability of £0.295M, this being the 50% that the Council could be liable for (£0.411M) less the amount paid over to MMI through 2013/14(£0.116M).
+This scheme was triggered in November 2012 and Darlington Borough Council has paid £0.134M up to 31st March 2016 this represents 15% of claims paid by MMI excluding the first £0.050M of claims.
+During 2012/13 the Council commissioned an Actuarial Report from a firm of insurance brokers, independent of MMI, who estimate at this time that the clawback amount could be as much as 50% of all claims excluding the first £50,000, this could be as much as £0.448M.
+In early April the Council was notified that a further 10% levy would be applied under the scheme and a further payment of £0.089M would be required in early May 2016, this would bring the levy paid up to 25% or £0.224M.
+As a result the Council has a contingent liability of £0.313M, this being the 50% that the Council could be liable for (£0.448M) less the amount paid over to MMI to date (£0.134M).
+Of the £0.313M, £0.089M will be paid in May 2016.
 Furthermore, the Council will be liable for 15% of all new claims that have incurred but not yet been reported but this could increase to 50% of all new claims, therefore, a figure for this contingent liability is unknown at this time.
+It is intended that a further Actuarial report will be commissioned